 Love, contrary to what many people have come to believe, does not equate sex to love.
 This is misleading in every way possible.
 Love simply put is a sacrifice that you make for another person.
 For the record, we are not talking of erotica (the Hollywood version) of love.
 We are talking about the caring, nurturing, giving and receiving that humans have given to each other over the ages.

 So what is intimacy?

 For our purpose, let us define intimacy as a state of ‘being’ in a relationship.
 You see, intimate is a verb (something we do): it is “to make known”.
-Hence, intimacy is a gradual build up whereby two people intentionally and deliberately allow themselves to become vulnerable with each other.
-They give each other access to the delicate cognitive and affective parts of themselves that would otherwise be kept hidden from others.
-Through the passage of time, these people share and make known to each other through conversations and dialogues their dreams, fears, hopes and aspirations.
+Hence, intimacy is a gradual build-up whereby two people intentionally and deliberately allow themselves to become vulnerable with each other.
+They give each other access to the delicate cognitive and effective parts of themselves that would otherwise be kept hidden from others.
+Through the passage of time, these people share and make known to each other through conversations and dialogues their dreams, fears, hopes, and aspirations.
 With each person in the relationship reciprocating thus building confidences and forging bonds of closeness with each other.
 They develop a closeness and share a sense of belonging.
 They forged an and build a forum where each of them feels safe and secure enough to self-disclose, give and receive, trust and feel validated.
 Intimacy is a process that takes place and builds up over time.
 It is fluid and not stagnant.

 What is sex then?